Swaymbhu-git/AI-Realtime-Collaborative-Code-Editor/README.md

 ## 📜 License - Open Source Love! ❤️

 This project is proudly licensed under the MIT License.
-Feel free to use and contribute to CodeSync!
+Feel free to use and contribute to SlateAssist!